alessandroAbati/AI-powered-voice-assistant/README.md

 ## Next Steps/ Future Improvements
 Here are some potential areas for enhancement and development:

-Customization: Allow users to customize the wake words, conversation style, or add new capabilities to the voice assistant.
+- **Customization**: Allow users to customize the wake words, conversation style, or add new capabilities to the voice assistant.

 Additional APIs: Integrate other APIs for more functionalities, such as weather information, news updates, or language translation.